kerlich/kerlich.github.io/_posts/2016-07-22-my-first-post.markdown

 categories: idk
 ---

 Okay, let's just see if this works first.
 Beautiful!
 And How about this:

-{ % Highlight Ruby % }
+{% highlight Ruby %}
 SOME RANDOM TEXT
-{ % endHighlight % }
+{% endhighlight %}